cooperhewitt/plumbing-shannon-server/README.md

 # plumbing-shannon-server

-A simple HTTP pony server for extracting "Shannon-related" properties from images.
+A simple Flask-based HTTP pony server for extracting "Shannon-related" properties from images.

 ## Install